-The Ontario Building Code (OBC) requires that sewage systems that are a Threat be inspected once every five (5) years.
+The Ontario Building Code (OBC) requires that sewage systems that are a Significant Drinking Water Threat be inspected once every five (5) years.
+This is referred to as a mandatory inspection program.
 Municipalities are responsible for inspections, except for in the Township of HBM, where Peterborough Public Health (PPH) carries out inspections.